awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/auth_access_what-are-policies.md

 Granting permissions to members of other AWS accounts using a resource\-based policy has some advantages over an IAM role\.
 For more information, see [How IAM roles differ from resource\-based policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_compare-resource-policies.html) in the *IAM User Guide*\.

-AWS Elemental MediaConvert does not support resource\-based policies\.
+MediaConvert does not support resource\-based policies\.

 ## Policy access level classifications<a name="auth_access_policies-access-level"></a>